material-shell/material-shell/README.md

 ### Layout

-The interface is divided in **two parts**:
+The interface is divided into **two parts**:

 In the **left panel** everything pertains to the **system**: workspaces state, current system status, notifications, etc.

-On the **right** of the left panel everything pertains to the **active workspace**: the windows on the workspace's row, the layout switcher, and the windows themselves.
+On the **right** of the left panel, everything pertains to the **active workspace**: the windows on the workspace's row, the layout switcher, and the windows themselves.

 <p align="center" valign="middle">
  <img align="center" valign="middle" src="./documentation/interface_showcase.gif"